-This course focuses on a more advanced American communication skills valuable for interpersonal and academic success, such as interpersonal communication processes, intercultural skills, group discussion skills, classroom interactions, library research, presentations, interviewing, etc. Designed for non-native speakers of English who have completed Speech 020, 025, or 027 and who want to improve their communication skills prior to enrolling in transfer level speech courses.
+Designed for intermediate students at or above ESL 061 level (or instructor recommendation).
+This course offers more advanced practice in American English, such as interpersonal, intercultural and group discussion skills, classroom interactions, presentations, and job interviewing.
+For students who want to improve their communication skills before enrolling in transfer level courses.
 Three hours lecture a week.
 Optional credit/no credit or grade.
 (Not applicable to A.A. degree.)